 Let me start by saying that I can not sew.
 So these DIY stick horses are no-sew.

 One of the activities in Mr. Monster’s Justin Time Party was a horse race.
 I needed to create a dozen stick horses quickly and inexpensively.

 So we headed to the dollar store and grabbed one dozen oven mitts.
 Then we headed to the craft store and grabbed a few other inexpensive supplies.

-**Edited to add: Almost 1 year later and these oven mitt stick horses have held up.
+**Edited to add: Over 2 years later and these oven mitt stick horses have held up.
 Mr. Monster “rides” his through the house at least once a day.

 Disclosure: Some of the links in this post are “affiliate links.”
 This means if you click on the link and purchase the item, we will receive an affiliate commission.

 What you’ll need to create your DIY stick horse:

 Start by attaching an eye to each side of your oven mitt using hot glue.

 Next, glue together your two cups and push them into the large section of the oven mitt.
 This helps your horse keep its shape.

 For the hair, start by measuring the length of the oven mitt onto your dowel and adding a few inches.
 Mark that spot with a pencil.